 • If you know your student will be riding a bicycle, encourage him or her to bring and wear a helmet.
 Empower your student to take responsibility for his or her own safety.

 • Know resources that are available to you assist a student who may be in crisis.

 • Familiarize yourself with NYU’s Policy on Sexual Assault, Harassment and Other forms of Sexual Misconduct.

 • Talk to your student about cyberbullying, online stalking, and how to stay safe online.
 Technology changes rapidly; it is important to keep current on what new devices and features your student is using, and in what ways.
 Many developers of new products offer information and classes to keep people aware of advances.
 Additionally, existing internet websites change, and new internet websites develop all the time, so continually talk with your student about “where they are going” and explore these websites yourself.
 Your student may also be an important resource for information, and having your student educate you may help strengthen parent-student communication and bonding, which is important for other health issues as well.16 Be familiar with personal internet safety precautions so you can instruct your student in safe, ethical, and responsible Internet use.
-If see any threatening or concerning behavior on your students social media accounts, do not hesitate to contact University administration: Office of Community Standards and Compliance, Public Safety, or the Wellness Exchange.
+If see any threatening or concerning behavior on your students social media accounts, do not hesitate to contact University administration: Office of Student Conduct and Community Standards, Public Safety, or the Wellness Exchange.